mbari-org/mxm-server/docker/README.md

 Note:

 - Basic entities are preloaded into the database in this image.
-  Some if this information is taken from the TethysDash system.
+  Some of this information is taken from the TethysDash system.

 - Using the same `$MXM_VERSION` value in general, but this image is not necessarily rebuilt with every new version of the main `mxm` image.